It’s a dream of many a yogi, but starting your own studio is beset with challenges.

 Other studio owners have said it’s a hard slog to break even in the first few months and even years.
 Many have also said they don’t pay themselves for months while establishing the business.
 “I have not drawn a wage yet, so I’m currently living off my savings.
 We are just breaking even, but this business was already up and running and I am teaching most of the classes.
 If I was being paid we would be running at a loss.
 Rent is the biggest expense, then wages, so I had to rationalise and let go of a few staff.
 My hope is to reinstate them once business picks up, so I can step back and do more marketing, expansion & teacher training.”

-The most important advice Scotney has for new studio owners is to ensure the business demands don’t impact negatively on their health and wellbeing.
+The most important advice Scotney has for those who are starting a yoga studio is to ensure the business demands don’t impact negatively on their health and wellbeing.
 “Make time to self-care.
 The demands of running a business are much greater than simply teaching yoga.
 Keep up your own practice.”

 The Five Most Important Things to Know about starting a Studio